 Muniain debuted for the club at 16 and will almost certainly never leave.
-By the time he retires, he may have become the club’s highest ever appearance maker but still needs around 150 games to get there.
+By the time he retires, he may have become the club’s highest-ever appearance maker but still needs over 100 games to get there.

 In full flow, he remains a truly brilliant player to watch.